What’s a waiting period and why do we have them?

 If you’re considering switching health insurers, don’t worry, if you’re transferring from a policy that has an equivalent cover or a lower level of benefits, you won’t have to re-serve any waiting periods1.
 We’ll also recognise partially served waiting periods – so even if you ’ve only served three months of a 12 month waiting period, the three months still counts when you transfer to us.

 How can I check my waiting periods?

-To find out what waiting periods apply on your policy log in to view your cover details, or refer to your Policy Booklet or Fund Rules for more information.
+To find out what waiting periods apply on your policy log in to your member account to view your cover details, or refer to your Policy Booklet or Fund Rules for more information.
 You can also contact us if you have any questions.

 1Applies where there is a break in cover of 59 days or less.
 Waiting periods will apply for services not currently covered, services with higher benefits or where waiting periods haven’t been fully served.
 Where the excess on the new product is lower than the excess on the previous cover, the excess on the previous cover will apply until the unexpired waiting period has been served.
 Any benefit limits already used with your current fund will apply to your nib policy.